entrofi/oyunbahcesi/ci_cd/docs/2_jenkins_basic_setup.md

 RUN /usr/local/bin/install-plugins.sh < /var/jenkins_init_config/plugins
 ```

 The container can be tested after completing this step.
-Build your container, run it and check if everything is setup as expected from the user interface.
+Build your container, run it and check if everything works as expected from the user interface.